 - Apply optimum CDN

 If some of these tasks sound technical–and they are–it’s best to let your qualified SEO professional manage them.
-Site speed and page speed affect SEO and user experience.
-Let a professional SEO specialist or website developer ensure that your page speed and site speed is where it needs to be to support your SEO and search rankings.
+All of this affect SEO and user experience.
+Let a professional SEO specialist or website developer ensure that your website is where it needs to be to support your SEO and search rankings.

 What To Do Next?